 - Traffic pattern information relating to the visitors to our website.

-The personal information of a client is collected at the time of applying for an SCML trading account.
-SCML will limit the collection of personal information to what is necessary in order for us to provide the client with the required products and services.
-SCML may also collect other information from time to time, for example by client surveys which may be used for research and feedback purposes to improve the services and products we offer.
+The personal information of a client is collected at the time of applying for an Saxo Markets trading account.
+Saxo Markets will limit the collection of personal information to what is necessary in order for us to provide the client with the required products and services.
+Saxo Markets may also collect other information from time to time, for example by client surveys which may be used for research and feedback purposes to improve the services and products we offer.

 2.0 Disclosure of your information